cnwobi/schoolManagementSystem/README.md

 # Student management System
 Still in development
-The application will allow the students to view the courses they are enrolled in and the marks they have obtained in each enrolled courses for a semester.
-The application will allow the teacher to see the courses they are conducting in a semester, the students who are enrolled in his/her courses and the assessment marks the students have obtained in those courses.
-Additionally, they will be allowed to upload assessment marks for the students.
+The application will allow the enrolledStudents to view the courses they are enrolled in and the marks they have obtained in each enrolled courses for a semester.
+The application will allow the teacher to see the courses they are conducting in a semester, the enrolledStudents who are enrolled in his/her courses and the assessment marks the enrolledStudents have obtained in those courses.
+Additionally, they will be allowed to upload assessment marks for the enrolledStudents.